Scientists from the Luxembourg Institute of Health found that six in ten people with COVID-19 still have at least one symptom a year later.

 The 289 participants (50.2% women) had an average age of 40.2 years and were divided in three groups, based on the severity of their initial infection: asymptomatic, mild and moderate/severe COVID-19.

-Six in ten (59.5%) participants had at least one long COVID symptom a year after their initial infection, with fatigue, shortness of breath and irritability the most common.
+The team found six in ten (59.5%) participants had at least one long COVID symptom a year after their initial infection, with fatigue, shortness of breath and irritability the most common.

 A third (34.3%) were experiencing fatigue a year on, 12.9% said respiratory symptoms were affecting their quality of life and more than half (54.2%) had ongoing sleep problems.

-Participants who’d had moderate/severe COVID-19 were twice as likely to still have at least one symptom a year on than those whose initial infection was asymptomatic.
+Participants who’d had moderate/severe COVID-19 were twice as likely to still have at least one symptom a year than those whose initial infection was asymptomatic.

 The analysis also showed revealed that some groups of symptoms tend to occur together, suggesting that there are multiple different types of long COVID.

-This study offers a detailed description of symptoms persisting one year after COVID-19, according to the initial disease severity.
+The study offers a detailed description of symptoms persisting one year after COVID-19, according to the initial disease severity.